NeuraLegion’s VP Oliver Moradov takes us through how you can use JFrog and NeuraLegion to automate AppSec testing in your pipelines.

 Security Testing … at the Speed of DevOps

 As you can see, connecting NeuraLegion’s DAST AppSec scanning into your JFrog pipeline is simple and straightforward.
 You can also continue to use your other CI integrations such as Jenkins (via NeuraLegion or JFrog), and ticketing systems like JIRA.

 Whether testing your webapps or APIs (SOAP, REST, GraphQL), the results produced are organized in a developer-friendly way so you can understand the vulnerabilities with everything needed to remediate and fix them, with fully validated results and no false positives.

 With JFrog and NeuraLegion, you can now create end-to-end deployment pipelines in minutes and have security testing as an integral part, without slowing you down, without causing too much noise, and resulting in secure products being deployed with a streamlined DevSecOps process in place.

-Register now for our webinar on March 04th at 8 AM PST, where we will look at JFrog Pipelines and JFrog Xray, and offer a demo of NeuraLegion’s platform, so you can start to shift security testing left.
+Watch the webinar, where we look at JFrog Pipelines and JFrog Xray, and offer a demo of NeuraLegion’s platform, so you can start to shift security testing left.

 If you want to get started today, you can integrate NeuraLegion into your JFrog CI/CD pipeline with a free NeuraLegion account.